daliwangi/markets/README.md

 Alexander Epstein script "currency_bash-snipet.sh" at <https://github.com/alexanderepstein>; uses the same API as Erates.sh

-MiguelMota "Cointop" at <https://github.com/miguelmota/cointop> for crypto currency tickers;
+MiguelMota's "Cointop" at <https://github.com/miguelmota/cointop> for crypto currency tickers;

-8go "CoinBash.sh" at <https://github.com/8go/coinbash> for CoinMarketCap simple tickers.
+8go's "CoinBash.sh" at <https://github.com/8go/coinbash> for CoinMarketCap simple tickers.

-Mop: track stocks the hacker way https://github.com/mop-tracker/mop</i>
+Brandleesee's "Mop: track stocks the hacker way" at https://github.com/mop-tracker/mop</i>

 <b>IMPORTANT: None of these scripts are supposed to be used under truly professional constraints.
 Do your own research!